Mediterranean flour moth: Description

+whitish, veins and termen fuscous, in male without whitish ochreous hair-tufts.

 Geographic range

 First recorded as a pest species in Germany in 1879, the Mediterranean flour moth was found in several locations across Europe in subsequent years.
 In the late 19th century, roller flour mills caused the moth to become a more widespread pest.
 It became a common species in Britain, North America, and Australia by 1980.
 The Mediterranean flour moth is now found throughout the world, though it tends to be rare in the Far East with the exception of Japan.
 Areas of the world with temperate climates are most likely to have infestations of the Mediterranean flour moth in their flour mills.

 Habitat

 Mediterranean flour moths live in stored grain products.
 They primarily infest flour, but they can be found in a variety of cereal grains.
 The moth is a major pest species in flour mills, and it may also be found in bakeries and warehouses, especially in cereal products that have been left undisturbed for an extended period of time.
 This species particularly enjoys inhabiting flour mills and bakeries due to the heat, which allows it to breed year round.